-5.16.2.
-RS485 / MODBUS (ACTIVE)
+5.15.2 RS485 / MODBUS (Active)

-The logger interface will be labeled "POWERED MODBUS" (or similar).
+The logger interface will be labelled "POWERED MODBUS" (or similar).

-Note: When supplied with (and configured for) a known sensor, the logger MODBUS interface may alternatively be labeled so as to identify the sensor itself.
+Note: When supplied with (and configured for) a known sensor, the logger MODBUS interface may alternatively be labelled so as to identify the sensor itself.